 The Managing Trustees' Privacy Notice is provided by TMCP. https://www.tmcp.org.uk/about/data-protection/managing-trustees-privacy-notice.
-A copy should be displayed in each church.
+A copy should be easily available in each church.
+Here are some suggestions

-- Do any directories or any other lists that you publish for your members have the detail of where people can find the Privacy Notice (either online or in the church)?
+- Do any directories or any other lists that you publish for your members have details of where people can find the Privacy Notice (either online or in the church)?

 Check 4 – Accuracy